 We believe there are significant opportunities for us to strengthen our position in U.S. and international markets by increasing investments in consigned implant and instrument sets, strengthening our global sales and distribution infrastructure and expanding our product offering.
-For example, on April 1, 2022, the Company acquired MD Orthopaedics, Inc., a developer and manufacturer of a portfolio of orthopedic clubfoot products.
-The consideration paid by the Company included (a) \$8.2 million in cash, and (b) 173,241 shares of its common stock, \$0.00025 par value per share, representing approximately \$9.7 million (based on the April 1, 2022 closing share price of \$56.03).
+For example, on April 1, 2022, the Company acquired MD Orthopaedics, Inc., a developer and manufacturer of a portfolio of orthopaedic clubfoot products.
+Also, on July 1, 2022, the Company, along with its newly-formed, indirect wholly-owned subsidiary OrthoPediatrics Canada ULC, purchased all of the issued and outstanding share capital of Pega Medical Inc., which has developed and sells a portfolio of trauma and deformity correction devices for children, including the Fassier-Duval Telescopic Intramedullary System, a well-recognized, innovative implant designed to treat bony deformities in children with osteogenesis imperfecta without disrupting their normal growth.